Need to get out in nature? Get up close to animals? And eat great food?

 - Mineral Lake.
 At this tiny, historic town the views of Mt.
 Rainier in the lake just have to be seen to be believed.
 Take a dip, do some fishing or try the Cora Lake hike for more swimming and peekaboo views.

-- Stay socially-distanced on a horse.
+- Why not ride a horse!
 EZ Times Outfitters operate guided horse trail rides out of Elbe year-round, rain or shine.